ansys/pyansys-dev-guide/doc/source/how-to/vulnerabilities.rst

 ------------------------

 When a vulnerability is detected and a decision is made to address it, the repository maintainers should create a private fork of the repository and create a pull request with the fix.
+Information on how to create such a temporary fork to resolve a vulnerability can be found in `Github's documentation`_.
-This pull request should be reviewed in depth and include tests to ensure that the vulnerability is fixed.
+When opened, the pull request should be reviewed in depth and include tests to ensure that the vulnerability is fixed.
 Once the pull request is merged, the repository maintainers should create a new release with the fix and update the changelog accordingly.

-The release should be tagged with a new version number, and the changelog should include a note about the vulnerability and the fix.
+The release should be tagged with a new version number where the patch value has been incremented, and the changelog should include a note about the vulnerability and the fix.
 The note should include this information:

 - The CVE number of the vulnerability (if applicable)
 - A description of the vulnerability and its potential consequences